Sprague-Thomson: Legacy

 The RATP has preserved three Sprague train sets, only one of which is currently usable by passengers.
 From time to time it is exhibited on certain lines and by organisations such as ADEMAS or COPEF, or used in movies, e.g. in Les Femmes de l'ombre.
-A number of cars are in museums, and those serving as maintenance trains are approaching the age of 100.

 Five cars (of which two are 2nd class, with their power car, and one is 1st class, with a trailer) were classified as historical monuments on December 18, 1998.
 Another car, a second class power car, is preserved at the Vaugirard depot and was 'classified' on 17 February 2000.